huwan/word2pdf/README.md

 ```

 ## OfficeToPDF
-A command line tool to convert Microsoft Office documents to PDFs [[Github](https://github.com/cognidox/OfficeToPDF)]
+A command line tool to convert Microsoft Office documents to PDFs [[Github](https://github.com/cognidox/OfficeToPDF)].

 ## NirCmd
-NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface. [[Website](http://www.nirsoft.net/utils/nircmd.html)]
+NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface [[Website](http://www.nirsoft.net/utils/nircmd.html)].